mrzacsmith/web-api-sprint-4.1/README.md

-# Sprint Challenge: Express and Node.js - Projects & Actions

-## Description

-In this challenge, you design and create a web API to manage the following resources: `Projects` and `Actions`.

-## Instructions
+# Sprint Challenge Instructions

-**Read these instructions carefully**.
-Understand exactly what is expected **_before_** starting to code.
+**Read these instructions carefully.
+Understand exactly what is expected _before_ starting this Sprint Challenge.**

+This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
+This sprint explored **how to build web services based on the REST (REpresentational State Transfer) architectural style**.
+During this sprint, you studied **Node.js and Express, server side routing, how to write Express middleware and how to deploy an API to Heroku**.
+In your challenge this week, you will demonstrate your mastery of these skills by **designing and creating a web API to manage the following resources: `Projects` and `Actions`**.

-This is an individual assessment, please work on it alone.
-It is an opportunity to demonstrate proficiency of the concepts and objectives introduced and practiced in preceding days.
+This is an individual assessment.
+All work must be your own.
+Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
+You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-If the instructions are not clear, please seek support from your TL and Instructor on Slack.
+You are not allowed to collaborate during the sprint challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.

-The Minimum Viable Product must be completed in three hours.

-Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
-- [ ] Add your _Team Lead_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
-- [ ] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `firstName-lastName`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge `firstName-lastName` Branch into `main` on **your fork, don't make Pull Requests against Lambda's repository**.
-- [ ] Please don't merge your own pull request.
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into `main`.

-## Commits

-Commit your code regularly and use descriptive messages.
-This helps both you (in case you ever need to return to old code) and your Team Lead.

-## Self-Study/Essay Questions

-Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.

-- [ ] Describe Middleware?

-- [ ] Describe a Resource?

-- [ ] What can the API return to help clients know if a request was successful?

-- [ ] How can we partition our application into sub-applications?
+_You have **three hours** to complete this challenge.
+Plan your time accordingly._

-## Minimum Viable Product
+## Introduction

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
-Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

-Design and build the necessary endpoints to:

-- [ ] Perform CRUD operations on _projects_ and _actions_.
-When adding an action, make sure the `project_id` provided belongs to an existing `project`.
-If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
-- [ ] Retrieve the list of actions for a project.

-Please read the following sections before implementing the Minimum Viable Product, they describe how the database is structured and the files and methods available for interacting with the data.
+In meeting the minimum viable product (MVP) specifications listed below, your project should provide an API that has Create, Read, Update and Delete (CRUD) functionality for both `projects` and `actions`.

 ### Database Schemas

-The description of the structure and extra information about each _resource_ stored in the included database (`./database/lambda.db3`) is listed below.
+The description of the structure and extra information about each _resource_ stored in the included database (`./data/lambda.db3`) is listed below.

 #### Projects